pythonanywhere/help_pages/articles/MongoDB.md

 The easiest, solution, though certainly not the most secure, is to accesslist the CIDR `0.0.0.0/0`, which is a "accesslist" containing every IP address on the Internet.

-A more secure solution is to use the MongoDB Atlas API to them about new IP addresses that they should allow to connect.
+A more secure solution is to use the MongoDB Atlas API to tell them about new IP addresses that they should allow to connect.
 You can combine that with the [ipify service](https://www.ipify.org/), which tells you what IP address your code is using right now, to make your code automatically accesslist the IP it's